oneblockmore/docs-1/src/tutorials/ballot.md

 main.js
 router.js
 store.js
+plugins/
 views/
 ```

-`App.vue` and `main.js` are used for defining application structure and initialization, `views/` stores the different pages within your applications, and `router.js` stores routing information for navigating between those views.
+`App.vue`, `main.js`, and `plugins/` are used for defining application structure and initialization; `views/` stores the different pages within your applications; and `router.js` stores routing information for navigating between those views.
 We won't focus on any of these for the most part, and restrict our attention to `store.js`.

 ### Local State Management